 - 1 large handful kale, large stems removed

-- 1 1/2 to 2 cups unsweetened non-dairy milk such as almond milk (will depend on if your berries are frozen)
+- 1 1/2-2 cups unsweetened non-dairy milk such as almond milk

-Optional: 2 Tbsp salted creamy almond or peanut butter
+- 2 Tbsp. salted creamy almond or peanut butter, optional

 - Raw or roasted nuts (almonds, pecans, walnuts, etc.)